knobs-dials/catprinter/README.md

   - `pillow` library (for image processing)
   - `bleak` library (for bluetooth)
   - `flask` (could be stripped out)
-- bluetooth hardware (probably a laptop, though this was actually developed on a desktop with a USB dongle)
+- bluetooth hardware (probably a laptop, though this was actually developed on a windows desktop with a USB dongle)